sanchitag22/CouponAnalysis5.1/README.md

 Never visit: 18.9%
 Impact: Regular users are ~3.5× more likely to accept

+**_Time of day and passenger type influence decisions.
+Younger users, non-family travelers, and lower/mid-income groups show higher engagement._**

 **Time of Day**
 Highest acceptance: 10 AM (~64%)
 Lowest acceptance: 10 PM (~42%)
 Impact: Timing drives ~20% variation

-# Key Findings
-Overall coupon acceptance rate is ~57%, indicating moderate engagement.

-Behavioral patterns are the strongest predictor.
-Frequent coffee/bar visitors show significantly higher acceptance rates.

-Time of day and passenger type influence decisions.
-Younger users, non-family travelers, and lower/mid-income groups show higher engagement.

 # Conclusion
 Customers who already engage in activities like visiting bars or coffee shops are significantly more likely to accept related coupons.
 For example, frequent bar visitors had nearly double the acceptance rate compared to infrequent visitors.
 Similarly, regular coffee drinkers were far more responsive than those who never visit coffee shops.